leoouu/emotion_recognition_api/emotion_recognition_api/README.md

 ## API Endpoints

 * `/predict` (POST): Receives a JSON with the key `text` and returns a JSON with the key `emotion` (the predicted emotion).

-## Future Improvements (Optional)

-* Improve the model's accuracy.
-* Add support for more emotions.
-* Implement unit tests.
-* Create a frontend to interact with the API.
-* Explore different model architectures.

-## Author (Optional)

-Your Name or GitHub Username